LITmus literature and music CDs

 Photo of Peter HewittPETER HEWITT piano

-Peter Hewitt devotes his music making to chamber music and Lieder.
-Over the last 12 years he has built up many long term partnerships giving an average of 60 concerts each season collaborating with international musicians.
-His recital work has taken him all around the UK, America and the Middle East.
+Peter Hewitt devotes his music making to solo piano playing, chamber music and Lieder.
+Over the last 20 years he has built up many long term musical partnerships and has given over a thousand concerts playing an average of 60 concerts each season.
+His recital work regularly takes him all around the UK, America & the Middle East.

-Peter's repertoire encompasses mainstream works from Bach to Prokofieff but he also maintains an interest in the works of contemporary composers and has given several world premiere performances.
-He has recorded for BBC Radio and Television, broadcast on Radio 3, Classic FM, Australian Broadcasting Company and also made critically acclaimed commercial recordings for LITmus, Tremula and Meridian.
+Peter’s repertoire encompasses mainstream works from Bach to Prokofieff but he also maintains an interest in the works of contemporary composers and has given many world premiere performances.
+He has recorded for BBC Radio and Television, broadcast on Radio 3, Classic FM, Australian Broadcasting Company, New Zealand Radio and also made critically acclaimed commercial recordings for LITmus, Tremula and Meridian.

 Photo of Toby Turton